LogiTron Self Reported Market Cap Reaches $601.92 Million (LTR)

-LogiTron (LTR) traded 5.1% lower against the US dollar during the 1-day period ending at 12:00 PM ET on March 28th.
-LogiTron has a total market capitalization of $601.92 million and $0.03 worth of LogiTron was traded on exchanges in the last 24 hours.
-During the last seven days, LogiTron has traded down 17.9% against the US dollar.
-One LogiTron token can now be bought for approximately $0.0003 or 0.00000001 BTC on popular cryptocurrency exchanges.
+LogiTron (LTR) traded 17.6% higher against the U.S. dollar during the one day period ending at 20:00 PM E.T. on April 1st.
+One LogiTron token can currently be bought for about $0.0004 or 0.00000001 BTC on popular cryptocurrency exchanges.
+Over the last seven days, LogiTron has traded up 3.8% against the U.S. dollar.
+LogiTron has a total market capitalization of $601.92 million and approximately $64.32 worth of LogiTron was traded on exchanges in the last 24 hours.

 - CareCoin (CARES) traded down 2.2% against the dollar and now trades at $0.0809 or 0.00000297 BTC.